Home server - January 2014

 This doesn't mean that we can't provide a good guide to effective home servers.
 There are two options, either you buy one off-the-shelf or you build one yourself.
 While there are a number of pre-assembled home servers available that have advantages in terms of compact design and price-performance ratio, the seasoned Hardware.Info reader of course prefers building one themselves.
 Our guide will focus finding the right balance between energy consumption, affordability and expandability.

 Power usage is essential.
-A NAS with two disks uses no more than 35W, and an Atom-based PC can easily stay under 50W as well.
-Both of these solutions lack the all-important aspect of expandability, so we are more flexible in how much power can be used.
-Our recommended configuration uses between 55W and 65W.
+A NAS with two disks and an Atom-based PC will consume less power, but both of these solutions lack the all-important aspect of expandability, so we are more flexible in how much power can be used.
 You can achieve lower energy consumption, but at a significant trade-off in terms of processor power and upgrading options.
-A compromise in other words, like with all our recommended systems (except for the Ultimate PC of course).
+A compromise in other words, like with all our recommended systems.

 The system we recommend will cost around £330, which is barely more than an off-the-shelf home server.
 The advantages of our system are obvious: more SATA ports, more space for expansion, more options for upgrading the CPU and RAM, and even the possibility of adding more storage controllers.
 And last but not least, you get to choose the operating system.